DanLoran/melloDetect/README.md

 ```
 python3 -m visdom.server
 ```
 The previous command will setup a port connection to http://localhost:8097/.
 Proceed to that link to open up the plotting platform.
-Afterward, to run an example of basic_runner.py (remember to set the dataset directory correctly in the run_basic_runner.sh), do:
+Afterward, to run an example of basic_runner.py (remember to set the dataset directory correctly in the run_basic_runner.sh), do on a seperate terminal:
 ```
 bash run_basic_runner
 ```